How dentists treat dry sockets (alveolar osteitis). –

 How do dentists treat dry sockets?

-a) The initial evaluation.
+A) The initial evaluation.

 As a start, your dentist will first need to establish that it’s likely that you do indeed have a dry socket.